RAG Evaluation Toolkit on an IPCC Climate AgentΒΆ

 [4]:

-'The projected global temperature increase by the year 2100 is 3.2 degrees Celsius, with a range of 2.2 to 3.5 degrees Celsius.'
+'The predicted global temperature rise by 2100 is 3.2 degrees Celsius, with a range of 2.2 to 3.5 degrees Celsius.'

 text_nodes = splitter(ipcc_documents)